mewais/DynamicBarrier/README.md

 this requires a logical tid to be passed to each of its functions.
 This is currently not templated and only the following sizes are allowed:
   - 2 threads per node
   - 4 threads per node
+- `FlatMultiDynamicBarrier`: This is the same as `FlatDynamicBarrier` but allows for multiple barriers to be used at the same time.
+This is needed because if you have multiple separate `FlatDynamicBarrier`s and want to OptIn/Out of all of them, you are likely to encounter deadlocks.
+With a combined `FlatMultiDynamicBarrier`, you can avoid this by OptingIn/Out of all of them at the same time.
+The allowed sizes are:
+  - `uint8_t`: 0-16 threads
+  - `uint16_t`: 0-4096 threads
+  - `uint32_t`: 0-268435456 threads
+- `TreeMultiDynamicBarrier`: Similarly to the `FlatMultiDynamicBarrier`, this is the same as `TreeDynamicBarrier` but allows for multiple barriers to be used at the same time.
+The allowed sizes are:
+  - 2 threads per node
+  - 4 threads per node

 ## Usage
 The library is header only.
 If you want, you can simply stick it in your project.
 Otherwise, you can install it through your CMake as follows: